 Sometimes everything depends on a powerful gateway.
-Covering security, control and the power of transformation, James Higginbotham explores the ways in which microservice architectures can benefit from an API gateway.
+Covering security, control and the power of transformation, James Higginbotham explores the ways in which microservice architectures can benefit from a microservices API gateway.

 APIs are transforming the delivery of everything from fintech services to healthtech, through API-centric initiatives to APIs as products in their own right.
 This is prompting many businesses to explore the benefits of an API gateway in microservices architectures for the first time.